jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       The path pointing to a 50x error handler.
-By default, it's a static file in your /web directory.
+By default, it's a static file in your app's web directory.
 If you want to write an error handling pattern, you can do that and change this to <code>/error</code> or whatever you want.
     </td>
   </tr>
 </table>